UChicago-Tech-Challenge-Spring-2022/uchicago-cs-course-advising-website/README.md

 # README

 ## Current TODOs:
-- Decorate Home Page
-- Decorate Sign in/up Page
+- Put CS Manual onto the website
 - Add email confirmation feature and username to Sign in/up system, preferably, use OmniAuth to directly sign in
 - Add email restriction for registration: only uchicago emails are allowed to sign up/in
 - Create editable tables in Schedule Page
+- Integrate NLP to the Schedule Page
 - Implementation of the notification
-- Integrate NLP to the Schedule Page
+- Improve the decoration

 ## Standard Workflow